Counter

 I am thrilled to discover that there are so many other people out there that got started in motorcycling with the Then Came Bronson TV series.
 I learned how to ride on a 1965 Electra Glide, bought a 1969 Dresser in 1973 and totally enjoyed it until I had to sell it in 1974 for financial reasons.
 I loved the bike and the Bronson series reflected on the image of motorcycling that I have always been comfortable with.
 Fast forward to 2004.
 I decided to get back into bikes and I wanted to pick up where I left off so I bought a 1976 Dresser and restored it to look and ride just like my '69.
 I just bought a 1977 Sportster and it will be restored to be a match to the '76.

-I was thrilled to get the seeing eye tank decals.
+I was thrilled to get the Seeing Eye tank decals.
 I would like to find a Sportster tank and paint it red and have a little tribute to the Bronson motorcycle style.

 Mark